coras-company-code/Planets/Theory/Basics.md

 Some uses of flatMap() are being depreciated: https://useyourloaf.com/blog/replacing-flatmap-with-compactmap/

-## Debugging
+## Testing Debugging
+# Errors
 Compile-Time Errors: Errors that occur when you violate the rules of writing syntax are known as Compile-Time errors

 Run-Time Errors: Errors which occur during program execution(run-time) after successful compilation are called run-time errors.

+# XCTAssertTrue
+This function generates a failure when expression == false and is equivalent to XCTAssertTrue.

 ## Functions - multiple return values
 ![image](https://user-images.githubusercontent.com/44570720/140054513-d1bf1e9f-76ad-4714-94d5-af98b5d804a9.png)